ObaidaKandakji/rideau-canal-sensor-simulation/README.md

 ## Installation
 1. Clone the repository.
 2. Open a terminal in the project folder.
-3. (Optional) Create and activate a virtual environment.
 4. Install dependencies: `pip install -r requirements.txt`

 ## Configuration